Browse after prep

 Choose the first city by arrival ease, trip mood, and payoff

-Start with the city that makes the first two days feel easiest, not the one with the longest bucket list.
+Start with the city that makes the first two days feel easiest, not the one with the longest list of famous stops.

 Use the explorer when you want more range.
-Use the decision cards when you want one fast answer.
+Use the city cards when you want a clear next step.

 City matcher